-Before you get down and dirty with creating the best succulent soil at home, we wanted to let you know that there’s some great deals coming your way with Amazon.
-We were able to work with them and provide our AMAZING readers a 30 day free trial to Amazon Prime just before their biggest deals of the year on Amazon Prime Day.
+Before you get down and dirty with creating the best succulent soil at home, we wanted to let you know we were able to work with Amazon and provide our AMAZING readers a 30 day free trial to Amazon Prime perfect for all gardening and succulent stuff!
+The best part about this is that you can get succulent planters within days!
 Let us know if you’re getting anything succulent related, we’d love for you to share it in our FB group.

 No doubt succulents are pretty and vibrant, but they can be quite picky at times.
 Unlike your average indoor plant, succulents are somewhat choosy with their soil and that’s probably what makes them so special.

 Whether you’re an old pro to succulents or the new kid on the succulent- block, getting the preliminaries right the first time will go a long way in your succulent adventures.
 And nothing has more impact on growing succulents than the type of soil used.

 Succulents, these cute, green, little aliens, don’t get along too well with the mundane, conventional gardening soil.
 They think it’s overrated and a bit boring.
 At least in its pure form.

 Though succulents thrive with neglect why do they demand a more thought out type of soil you ask?
 Let’s find out!